magealexstra/MicroPython/README.md

 ## Credits

-This project utilizes the aht.py driver, for which we thank Jonathan Fromentin.
+This project utilizes AHT2x sensor drivers from different sources:
+- The driver in `LivingRoomIOT/aht.py` is from Jonathan Fromentin.
 You can explore his other work at https://github.com/etno712.
+- The driver in `TempSense/aht.py` is based on work by Andreas Bühl and Kattni Rembor.

 ## 📜 License